zowe/docs-site/docs/user-guide/ze-install.md

 2. Select the **User** or **Workspace** tab, depending on the settings you want to update.
 3. In the Settings navigation menu, open the **Extensions** menu and click **Zowe Explorer**.
-4. Select **Jobs: Confirm Submission** to enable or disable the Confirm Submission feature.
-    - If enabled, the **All jobs** option is selected by default.
-Open the dropdown menu to select a different option.
+4. In the **Jobs: Confirm Submission** section, open the drop-down menu to select a different confirmation setting.
-    - Once enabled, a confirmation dialog displays when a job matching the selected option is submitted.
+    - If enabled, a confirmation dialog displays when a job matching the selected option is submitted.

 ## Relevant Information